 Yes!
 I’ll share the details when I get back from my babymoon next week.
 I can’t wait to share!!

 How did your families react?

-With my husbands family, they reacted so cute.
-We gave them a cake with a topper and my two brother figured it out first and their eyes got so wide and jaws dropped open.
-My father and mother in law immediately got up to hug me and started crying.
-Sahir recorded their reactions and I may share it with you guys.
+With my husband’s family, they reacted so cutely.
+We gave them a cake with a topper and my two brothers figured it out first and their eyes got so wide and jaws dropped open.
+My father and mother-in-law immediately got up to hug me and started crying.
+Sahir recorded their reactions and I may share them with you guys.